 - all events are open to non HISC members.

-Sundowner Series - Thursday evenings 16 May to 11
+Sundowner Series - Thursday evenings 15 May to 26 June

 In order for a Portsmouth number to be determined, an entry form (available on line) should be completed and the NofR and the SIs need to be studied carefully.

 It is possible that some yachts will be looking for extra crew, so it could well be worth coming down on Thursday evenings and hanging around expectantly around 18:00hrs on the off chance.

-Hayling Regatta - Sunday 11 August
+Hayling Regatta - Sunday 23 August

 One race in Hayling bay.

-Nab Cup - Saturday October 13
+Nab Cup - Saturday October 11

 One long race incorporating some of the 'Nab' buoys

-Sparkes Trophy - Sunday October 13
+Sparkes Trophy - Sunday October 12

 Two races round the cans in Hayling Bay